-If separate networks and switches (if required) are used to connect the pair of appliances, then the pair can also continue to operate in the event of a partial network outage.
+If separate networks (and switches) are used to connect the pair of appliances, then the pair can also continue to operate in the event of a partial network outage.

-To ensure clients reconnect to the QM on either of the pair of appliances, the clients should be made aware of the IP addresses assigned to the workload interfaces of both appliances; or a Virtualised IP address in the case that a suitable load balancer component is employed.
+To ensure clients reconnect to the QM on either of the pair of appliances, the clients should be made aware of the IP addresses assigned to the workload interfaces of both appliances; or a Virtualised IP address in the case that a suitable load balancer component is employed; or a floating IP is configured for the QM.